opticdev/optic-demo/README.md

 The `Dockerfile` file uses scripts in the `scripts` folder to set up the image (pull and initialize `Optic` and `json-server`.
 It then uploads files in the `files` folder that provide operational context (`optic.yml` and additional shell scripts and assets for the demo walkthrough).
 To update the container, edit:

-It's not a bad idea to run a local build to validate everything works.
+As a reminder, it's good practice to run a local build to validate everything works.

-Until the deploys are automated, builds will need to be run manually and pushed to Dockerhub by someone with permissions to do so.